4.3. Preferences

 Use internal text editor (MATE)

-If selected, the internal text editor MATE is used, which offers many useful features for MeVisLab files.
+If selected, the internal text editor MATE is used, offering many useful features for MeVisLab files.
 Recommended!
-See Chapter 26, MATE for details.
+See Chapter 27, MATE for details.

 Handled Extensions

-Allows to define a list of file extensions for which MATE is automatically opened.
+Allows the definition of a list of file extensions for which MATE is automatically opened.

 External Programs

-Allows to define extern applications plus program arguments for file types used in MeVisLab.
+Allows the definition of external applications and program arguments for file types used in MeVisLab.
 Click Browse to select the applications manually, or Detect to autodetect applications that work especially well with MeVisLab.

 [Note]Note